andreychemist/andreychemist.github.io/pages/faq.md

 No. This case is regulated by [8 C.P.R. § 103.2(b)(1), (12)](https://www.ecfr.gov/cgi-bin/text-idx?SID=6d374ff1f838ff282499edfcc34630e5&mc=true&node=se8.1.103_12&rgn=div8).
 Citing it: "(12) Effect where evidence submitted in response to a request does not establish eligibility at the time of filing.
 A benefit request shall be denied where evidence submitted in response to a request for evidence does not establish filing eligibility at the time the benefit request was filed.
 A benefit request shall be denied where any benefit request upon which it was based was filed subsequently."

-For me, it's very clear that all evidence that is used to support the case must exist at the moment of the initial filing of the petition.
-I read the [appeal decisions](https://www.uscis.gov/sites/default/files/err/B2%20-%20Aliens%20with%20Extraordinary%20Ability/Decisions_Issued_in_2015/JAN122015_02B2203.pdf) that stated that any future achievement do not count.
-The beneficiary must be fully eligible for the benefit when the I-140 petition is submitted.
-So, if one expects to publish new papers or receive new awards in the nearest future, it might be wise to wait until all evidence for the petition actually exist, rather than to hope to submit it later in response to the RFE.
+For me, it's clear that all evidence that is used to support the case must exist at the moment of the initial filing of the petition.
+I read the [appeal decisions](https://www.uscis.gov/sites/default/files/err/B2%20-%20Aliens%20with%20Extraordinary%20Ability/Decisions_Issued_in_2015/JAN122015_02B2203.pdf) that stated that any future achievement does not count.
+The beneficiary must be fully eligible for the benefit when the I-140 petition is filed.
+So, if one expects to publish new papers or receive new awards in the nearest future, it might be wise to wait until all evidence for the petition actually exists, rather than to hope to submit it later in response to the RFE.

 As I also understand, it's possible to claim new criteria under the EB-1A classification after the initial filing of I-140, but all evidence for these newly claimed criteria had to exist on the moment of the initial filing.

 # Why did you create this website?

 I learned a lot about employment-based immigration and it would be sad if no one would benefit from this knowledge after I received my green card.
 I shared my story in my Russian-language blog (<https://andresol.livejournal.com/>) and offered to send an example of my petition.
-During the next 5.5 years, I sent it to almost 250 people and more than 25 people wrote me back that they received the approval of their I-140 petition and that my example encouraged and helped them to write their own petitions.
+During the next 5.5 years, I sent it to almost 250 people and more than 30 people wrote me back that they received the approval of their I-140 petition and that my example encouraged and helped them to write their own petitions.
 I decided that it’s time to share my story and petition example not only with my friends but with everyone interested in self-petitioning under EB1-A or EB2-NIW categories.

 Writing about immigration laws and procedures is my hobby and volunteering.
 I’m not going to earn money on selling any documents, providing paid consultations, or third-party advertisements.
 I am just happy to help fellow scientists and other people and I do believe that the qualified immigrants benefit the country I live in.
 I still see the lack of information about successful self-petitioning online and I hope that this website will be my contribution in disseminating knowledge.